 Light Up the Sky

 Need another reason to brag to your friends about visiting New Zealand?
-We will proudly be the first place in the world to Go Green on the 16th March 2018.
-From 8pm Auckland will get behind the global greening, lighting up four landmarks including the Sky Tower, Museum, Eden Park Stadium and Harbour Bridge.
+We will proudly be the first place in the world to Go Green.
+From 8 pm Auckland will get behind the global greening, lighting up four landmarks including the Sky Tower, Museum, Eden Park Stadium and Harbour Bridge.
 Top spots to watch the action unfold are the Viaduct and Devonport Waterfronts or take a picnic to the top of Mt Eden or the Devonport Hills to get those sunset views as well.